bespokesy/hugo-calendly-shortcode/README.md

 And that's all.
 You should be ready to go.

 ## Change the link text
 By default, the shortcode will make the link text say: "Schedule a time".
-You can change that.

-Simply add a closing shortcode tag and put your desired text between the shortcode tags:
+To change the text, simply add a closing shortcode tag and put your desired text between the shortcode tags:
 ```
 {{< calendly calendar="janedoe" >}}
   Book a time to talk now!